Sections of this article

 Introduction

-After a brief look at branding, and the general process of founding a watch brand, this article looks in detail at watch brand origins, first some of the earliest timepiece brands, then some of the bigger watch brands, followed by factors involved in starting a microbrand, some fascinating microbrand founding stories, and a look at the founding of our own brand.
+After a brief look at branding, and the general process of founding a watch brand, this article looks in detail at watch brand origins, first some of the earliest timepiece brands, then some of the bigger watch brands, followed by factors involved in starting a microbrand, some fascinating microbrand founding stories, and finally a look at the founding of our own brand.

 The Origins Of Branding